 - Response rate: Target 100%

-- Response time: <48 hours
+- Response time: Under 48 hours

-6. Operational Metrics
+6. Operational Throughput Metrics

-- Appointment cancellation rate: Target <15%
+- Booking cancellation rate: Target under 15%

-- No-show rate: Target <10%
+- No-show rate: Target under 10%

 Department-Based Tracking

-- Outpatient satisfaction
+- Outpatient operational experience

-Patient Communication and Empathy
+Front-Desk Communication and Visitor Empathy

-5 Principles of Empathic Communication
+5 Principles of Empathic Front-Desk Communication

 - Listen: Listen without interrupting, make eye contact

-Framework for Difficult Conversations
+Framework for Difficult Operational Conversations

-- Perception: Understand what the patient knows
+- Perception: Confirm what the visitor already understands

-- Knowledge: Give information clearly and simply
+- Information: State the situation clearly and simply

 Communication Tips

-For Staff
+For Front-Desk and Reception Staff

 - Smile and make eye contact

-- Proactively inform about wait times
+- Proactively inform about wait times and changes

 - Say "Let me find out and get back to you" instead of "I don't know"